Wauwatosa, Wisconsin: History

-2020 shootings

 On February 2, 2020, Alvin Cole, a 17-year-old African-American male, was shot and killed at Mayfair Mall by a police officer responding to a reported disturbance.
 According to authorities, Cole had been fleeing from police while carrying a stolen handgun.
 No charges were filed against the officer who fired the fatal shots, sparking protests.

-On November 20, shooting occurred at the mall, leaving eight people injured.
+On November 20, a shooting occurred at the mall, leaving eight people injured.
 The shooter fled the scene afterwards and remained at large for a day, until the arrest of a 15-year-old suspect.

+The city's downtown was significantly affected by widespread flash flooding on August 9–10, 2025.

 Geography

 According to the United States Census Bureau, the city has a total area of 13.25 sqmi, all land.

 Eastern Wauwatosa is also known for its homes and residential streets, at one time just a short streetcar ride away from downtown Milwaukee.
 Prior to the arrival of Dutch elm disease, many of Wauwatosa's older residential streets had large gothic colonnades of American Elm trees.
 In Wauwatosa, the Menomonee Valley made it easier to quarry portions of the Niagara Escarpment, which provided the necessary materials for cream-colored bricks and limestone foundations used in many homes and public buildings throughout the region.